mimafogeus2/MoviesAndTabsAndThings/README.md

  - **Testing on multiple devices**, especially mobile.
  - **Autosuggestion** for search.
  - **Saving the tabs' state when reopening the tab**.
 Could be done using LocalStorage.
+ - A **base Tab object** to extend.
+This will allow for basic tools, guidelines and uniformity.
  - maybe **More informative route names**.
  - **Indication for when the search button is pressed**.
  - More color :(